Skip to main content

 Examples of Social Media Marketing Plans

-That can be in the form of a PowerPoint or Excel template or the use of an interactive marketing workflow tool.
+I've often used PowerPoint or Excel for my social plans.
 It’s important that the plan is sharable with the team and allows you to organize and track the progress of your efforts.

 Using a Social Media Marketing Plan Template

 A social media marketing plan template can help you build an overview of your plan.
-For example, you can use an Excel template to see at a glance your objectives and the channels and strategies you’re going to implement to achieve them.
+For example, you can use Excel to build a template that enables you to see at a glance your objectives and the channels and strategies you’re going to implement to achieve them.

 Besides the master plan overview, there are a number of marketing templates that make up your social media marketing plan, including research templates, content calendars, and analytics reports.